19 Canadian Wilderness Facts

 5. The town of Churchill rarely locks their car doors because of polar bears

 In the Canadian province of Manitoba, the town of Churchill is known for its strange and unusual custom of leaving cars unlocked.
-This is because the town is close to the Churchill Wildlife Management Area, where there are a lot of polar bears.
+This is because the town is close to the Churchill Wildlife Management Area, where there lots of polar bears.
 There have been times when the bears have wandered into town and approached people.
 So the townspeople leave their doors unlocked so that anyone who needs to get away from a polar bear can jump into a car.

 6. Hudson Bay has less gravity